Danni Wyatt-Hodge and the Viral “Marry Me” Tweet to Virat Kohli: A Cricketing Tale That Broke the Internet

 Born in Stoke-on-Trent, Danielle Wyatt began her cricketing journey with Staffordshire before moving to Nottinghamshire and later Sussex.
 She has represented England in all formats and is known for her aggressive batting, sharp fielding, and infectious energy on and off the field.

-In June 2024, Danielle married her long-time partner Georgie Hodge, a sports agent and head of women’s football at CAA Base.
+In June 2024, Danielle married her long-time partner Georgie Hodge, a agent and head of women’s football at CAA Base.
 The wedding was a celebration of love, equality, and the evolution of women’s sports culture.

 Why This Moment Still Matters